sunilp/webscrapper-indeed-r/README.md

     ## [1] "fetched all pages"

-Converting the list of records to r data frames, for furthur analysis.
+We then convert the list of records to R data frames for further analysis.

     df <- data.frame(unlist(companies),unlist(summaries))
     names(df) <- c('company','requirement')